 2) Suffer now, because later our suffering will go away.
 The people who work crappy jobs and struggle to find meaning in their work will not see an end to their suffering.
 Study hard because it will be worth it.– u/FindThisHumerus

-Hopefully this round-up of Reddit tips has helped serve for inspiration!
+Hopefully, this round-up of Reddit tips has helped serve as inspiration!

 If you’re looking for even more advice check out my article; How To Succeed In Medical School: 10 Top Tips For Anxious First Years.